Monge-Amp\`ere gravitating fluids. Least action principles and particle systems: Main results

-This program of investigation is far from being complete: a short list of remaining things to be done is proposed at Appendix \ref{app-a}.
-We also provide at Appendix \ref{app-b} a basic reminder about the minimization of action functionals, and at Appendix \ref{app-c} some simple analogies are presented to illustrate the concentration of matter that results from \MAG's dynamics.
+{ This program of investigation is far from being complete}: a short list of remaining things to be done is proposed at Appendix \ref{app-a}.
+We also provide at Appendix \ref{app-b} a basic reminder about the minimization of action functionals, and at Appendix \ref{app-OW} basic definitions and results about the \OW-geometry.
+A detailed argument is exposed at Appendix \ref{app-d} to show that the quantum force does not vanish when $ \epsilon$ tends to zero.
+Some simple analogies are presented at Appendix \ref{app-c} to illustrate the concentration of matter that results from \MAG's dynamics.
+Finally, at Appendix \ref{app-e}, basic properties of the quantum potential are gathered.